 Keynotes

-Oana-Maria Camburu is a Principal Research Fellow in the Department of Computer Science at the University College London, holding an Early Career Leverhulme Fellowship.
-Prior to this, Oana was a postdoc in the Department of Computer Science at the University of Oxford, from where she also obtained her PhD in “Explaining Deep Neural Networks”.
-Her main research interests lie in explainability for deep learning models, with applications in natural language processing and vision-language tasks, for which she received several fellowships and grants.
+Oana-Maria Camburu is an Assistant Professor in the Department of Computing at Imperial College London.
+Prior to that, she was a Principal Research Fellow in the Department of Computer Science at the University College London, holding an Early Career Leverhulme Fellowship.
+Oana was also a postdoc at the University of Oxford, from where she obtained her PhD in “Explaining Deep Neural Networks”.
+Her main research interests lie in explainability for deep learning models and AI safety and alignment.

 Alexander Koller (Saarland University)